Dr Alex Cahill

 School of Society and Culture (Faculty of Arts, Humanities and Business)

-Dr Alex Cahill is the programme lead for the BA Directing and BA Drama and Theatre Practice degrees at Plymouth Conservatoire, University of Plymouth.
+Dr Alex Cahill is the postgraduate programme lead for Theatre.
 Cahill trained in Boalian techniques while also working as a professional theatre director in the USA.
-Alex works with numerous community groups both in the USA and the UK to raise awareness on the sustainable development goals, and often collaborates with Dr Paul Warwick (Centre for Sustainable Futures Lead) on the research aspect of projects.
-Alex has worked as a director in theatre for 14 years.
+Since coming to the University of Plymouth, Cahill has worked with numerous community groups both in the USA and the UK to raise awareness on the sustainable development goals.

 Association for Theatre in Higher Education